Bangis041/Academy/academy_machine.md

 ![image](https://github.com/Bangis041/academy-/assets/74382096/3d764b7f-820c-41d3-b1d1-34811b658b62)

 From the scan above, we can see we had a number of opened ports.
-Port 21 looked interesting since it's the first and has a content we would like to view and also, anonymous FTP login allowed.
+Port 21 looked interesting since it's the first and had some content we would like to view.

 For us to check that out, we use ```ftp IP``` and then we are able to list what files are there.